 Visual Arts & Design Portfolios

 In the School of Design at Stevenson University, we recognize that students in the visual arts and design programs have special talents and experiences that will be shown best in a portfolio of work.
-Therefore, we encourage students planning to major in Fashion Design, Film & Moving Image, and Visual Communication Design to submit a portfolio of work to enhance their application and to be considered for talent-based scholarships.
+Therefore, we allow students planning to major in Fashion Design, Film & Moving Image, and Visual Communication Design to submit a portfolio of work to be considered for talent-based scholarships.
 Portfolio submissions are used for scholarship consideration and will not negatively impact a student’s acceptance to Stevenson University or the art and design programs within.

 - Select only your best work to present as professionally as possible.